Still using Windows XP

 My first use case in 2020 was the following.

-I had to fill a PDF document.
-PDF is an open format since 2008, so it is well supported by many operating systems and applications, on Wikipedia you can find a list of programs and libraries for viewing, creating and interacting with pdf files.
+I had to fill out a PDF document.
+PDF is an open format since 2008, it is well supported by many operating systems and applications, on Wikipedia you can find a list of programs and libraries for viewing, creating and interacting with pdf files.

-While the PDF standard is not that complex, even if it has some tricky parts, unfortunately, it can embed a lot of content, for example, PDF files, Fonts, Images, Binary blobs, digital signatures, XML(!) and Javascript code to be executed(!).
+While the PDF standard is not that complex, even if it has some tricky parts, unfortunately, it can embed a lot of content, for example, PDF files, Fonts, Images, Binary blobs, digital signatures, XML(!), and Javascript code to be executed(!!!).

 The document I had to fill did not render correctly in Firefox, because it had some XFA forms.
-It’s a known issue that such file types exist, and most readers I tried do not support (or fully support), those type of documents.
+It’s a known issue that such file types exist, and most readers I tried do not support (or fully support), those types of documents.

 The documents display a nice text message